Sir-Batman/ros-wsl-install-guide/README.md

-# Windows ROS Turtlebot Installation Instructions
+# ROS on Windows Installation Instructions

 By Scott Chow

-Last Updated: August 30, 2019
+Last Updated: August 31st, 2019

+This guide takes you through the installation process of Ubuntu 16.04 and ROS Kinetic on Windows 10 using Windows Subsystem for Linux.

 Overall guide based heavily on the tutorial found [here](https://janbernloehr.de/2017/06/10/ros-windows).
 Adapted and tested for Ubuntu 16.04 and ROS Kinetic running on Windows 10.